autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/message-guidelines.md

 ## Comments

 On top of the message, briefly explain what the message contains and/or what it is used for.
-See [sensor_msgs/msg/Imu.msg](https://github.com/ros2/common_interfaces/blob/master/sensor_msgs/msg/Imu.msg#L1-L13) for an example.
+For an example, see [sensor_msgs/msg/Imu.msg](https://github.com/ros2/common_interfaces/blob/master/sensor_msgs/msg/Imu.msg#L1-L13).

 !!! tip ""